d4rk22/Network-Status-Page/README.md

 * Uses jQuery to provide near real time feedback

-* Optimized for OS X Mavericks `Tested on OS X 10.9 and Safari 7.0 and iOS 7.0.3 on iPhone/iPad.`
+* Optimized for Apple devices  `Tested on OS X 10.9/10.10 and iOS 7/8`

 * Displays the following:
 	* currently playing items from Plex Media Server
 	* current network bandwidth from pfSense
-	* current ping to Google DNS
+	* current ping to ip of your choosing, e.g. Google DNS
 	* online / offline status for custom services
 	* minute by minute weather forecast from forecast.io
 	* server load
 	* total disk space for all hard drives

-* Weather forecast only shows while viewing from local network `configurable`

 * Now Playing section adjusts scrollable height on the fly depending on browser window height